Josephine Cochrane: Cochrane’s dishwasher

 Josephine Cochrane's invention of the dishwashing machine eventually became a success.
 However, this not only took a great deal of time and effort, but she also faced numerous obstacles in her journey to becoming a successful female innovator.
-Following the death of her husband in 1883, Cochrane was left with only $1,535.59 and a significant amount of debt, which she had to pay off.
-This not only put her in a position of distress and mourning but also motivated her to create this innovation that she was passionate about and urgently needed to sustain herself financially.
-The death of her husband also put Cochrane in a trying position as a woman.
-She had to bring her invention to life, get a patent on it, find customers and sell her product to them all alone, with little to no representation or help from the male figures in her life.
-At the time, this would be difficult for any woman, no matter what their background or position was.
-In the following years, she worked hard on bringing her innovation to market, with little money, technical knowledge, and help to develop the mechanics of her pressurized dishwashing machine.
+Following the death of her husband in 1883, Cochrane was left with only $1,535.59 (about the equivalent of US$47,000 today) and a significant amount of debt, which she had to pay off.

-After filing her first patent application on December, 31st, 1885, she began developing a prototype of her product, bringing her vision to light.
+After filing her first patent application on December 31, 1885, she began developing a prototype of her product.
 Cochrane designed the first model of her dishwasher in the shed behind her house in Shelbyville, Illinois.
 George Butters was a mechanic who assisted her in the construction of the dishwasher.
 He was also an employee at the first dishwasher factory.
 To build the machine, she first measured the dishes and built wire compartments, each specially designed to fit either plates, cups, or saucers.
 The compartments were placed inside a wheel that lay flat inside a copper boiler.
 A motor turned the wheel while hot soapy water squirted up from the bottom of the boiler and rained down on the dishes.
 Their dishwasher was the first to use water pressure instead of scrubbers to clean the dishes inside the machine.
 She received a patent on December 28, 1886.

 Another challenge she faced was selling her product to individual households, specifically housewives.
 The first dishwashers were too expensive for an average household, costing between $75 and $100, which most women would not spend on an item for their kitchen even if it meant easing the effort they had to put in washing dishes.
-In addition, most homes in that era were not equipped to handle the machine's requirements in using hot water.
-However, years later, homes began adding boilers that were big enough to meet those requirements, eventually allowing Cochrane to sell to housewives, which initially was her end goal.
+In addition, most homes in that era were not equipped to handle the machine's requirements for hot water.
+However, years later, homes began adding boilers that were big enough to meet those requirements, eventually allowing Cochrane to sell to housewives.